 Who Should Attend

-This webinar is open to everyone interested in outcome measurement.
+This on-demand webinar is open to everyone interested in outcome measurement.
 Project Outcome is a free service provided by the Public Library Association.
 If you would like to enroll in Project Outcome in advance of the webinar, please do so at www.projectoutcome.org.

 Crystal Schimpf is a librarian, trainer, and consultant.
 As founder of Kixal, she provides innovative, transformative training for libraries on a wide range of topics.
 She has facilitated online and in-person training for Project Outcome since 2015.
 She has also provided training on projects for the Urban Libraries Council’s Edge Initiative, the International City/County Management Association's performance measurement project ICMA Insights, TechSoup’s monthly webinar series for libraries, Infopeople’s Building an Effective Learning Culture project, and the R-Squared Conference.
 She regularly presents workshops at conferences regionally and nationally on topics including digital literacy, outcome measurement, instructional design, storytelling, and advocacy.